mbjarland/findjar/examples.md

  7
  >>>>>>>
 ```
-with the word "Plexus" on line 2 highlighted.
+with the word "Plexus" on line 2 highlighted, line numbers are printed and coloring is used.

 ### find all files where both file name (-n) and content (-g) matches pattern and dump them on stdout:
 ```